f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 **Note**: The 'llama' LLM service will be created in 'llm' namespace in the EKS cluster.

-3. Deploy the Distributed Cloud VPC site Customer Edge workload on the EKS cluster by following the `Create Kubernetes site <https://docs.cloud.f5.com/docs/how-to/site-management/create-k8s-site>`_ user guide.
+3. Deploy the Distributed Cloud site Customer Edge workload on the EKS cluster by following the `Create Kubernetes site <https://docs.cloud.f5.com/docs/how-to/site-management/create-k8s-site>`_ user guide.

 4. In GCP console, create the `regional <https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster>`_ or `zonal <https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster>`_ GKE cluster following the steps mentioned in the linked user guide `article  and complete the steps to configure your computer to communicate with your cluster.